Okay. So what can you do with a degree in mathematics? Actually, just about anything. No really, we mean it.

 this profession are referred to as "quants."
 Stony Brook has excellent

 information.
-Here's a short book
+Here's one set of book

 There are lots of professional master's programs